-The policy on loan restructuring that was introduced in May 2020 above the regulatory threshold at 23.4% and 21.3%, respectively. has been extended twice in 2020 and 2021 and is set to end in June 2022.
-The latest extension granted in December 2021 also prescribed criteria for the classification of loans that had been Banking sector growth continued to be resilient amid the pandemic.
-In 2021, assets grew by 16% whereas loans and deposits grew by restructured.
-As at 31 December 2021, loans restructured under 21.5% and 15.4%, respectively.
-Non-performing loans were at 2.4% the National Bank of Cambodia's relief programme amounted to for both banks and MFIs.
+The policy on loan restructuring that was introduced in May 2020 has been extended twice in 2020 and 2021 and is set to end in June 2022.
+The latest extension granted in December 2021 also prescribed criteria for the classification of loans that had been restructured.
+As at 31 December 2021, loans restructured under the National Bank of Cambodia's relief programme amounted to